Designing the airport of the future

 "Find my transport" kiosks

-The tool PRIMA MOBILE gives them access to the entire database of information (flights, services, transport to leave the airport, etc.) in order to provide each customer customized, relevant and comprehensive information.
+A specific mobile tool, Prima, has been developed for Groupe ADP customer advisors.
+These advisors, previously based at reception desks, now move around the terminal to welcome customers and provide them with information.
+The mobile device gives them access to the entire database of information (flights, services, transport to leave the airport, etc.) so they may provide each customer with relevant and comprehensive information.